cdxiaodong/PNPT-Prep/docs/breaking the barriers.md

 Downloading the Blob via Azure CLI

-Using the guest account session, download the flag:
+Using the guest account session, downlaod teh flag:

 ```bash